Surviving Fibromyalgia: Sophie’s Story Will Leave You Speechless

 No, but yes.
 When you depend on a drug to get through to the day, there comes a point where you can’t do without it, and that’s when you’ve tipped over into the addiction.

-When you explain that you had fibromyalgia, how do people around you react?
+When you explain that you have fibromyalgia, how do people around you react?

 It depends, but people can be incredulous.
 They don’t want to believe me, at times, because there is really not much positive publicity around fibromyalgia.
 I pushed my family away when I fell into the drug cycle.